sezanzeb/sezanlight/readme.md

 ```bash
 sudo service sezanlight start
 ```

-and see if you can start the client and send colors to it.

 Set the Raspberries IP to a static one so that the client does not have to be reconfigured later again.
 I did that in the raspberries dhcpcd.conf, which has lots of comments and